 Tokaido is one of the oldest, best-known high-end gi manufacturers.
-Based in Japan, the company has been selling gi all over the world for more than 55 years.
+Based in Japan, the company has been selling gi all over the world for several decades.
 The gi are hand-cut and sewn from fabric that has a reputation for durability.
-The quality comes with a higher price tag, however, with Tokaido's tournament gi costing about $200, as of April 2011.
+The quality comes with a higher price tag, however, with Tokaido's tournament gi costing over $200, as of April 2018.

-Shureido is the other well-known, long-standing, high-end gi manufacturer.
+Shureido is another well-known, long-standing, high-end gi manufacturer.
 Based in Okinawa, Shureido sells a duck canvas heavyweight gi with a characteristic pale blue color.
-Because the company blues its fabric to guard against yellowing, a new Shureido gi is almost baby blue until it has been washed a few times.
+Because the company blues its fabric to guard against yellowing, a new Shureido gi is slightly blue until it has been washed a few times.
 After washing, though, Shureido holds its white color well.
 It is a durable, hard-wearing gi.
-Shureidos sell for about $200 to $250, as of April 2011.
+You'll also pay for the quality of Shureido gis which range over $200.

 Toyo is another Japanese-manufactured gi.
 It is cut on a traditional Japanese pattern.
-Like the Shureido, it is made of No. 10 canvas and has been treated to resist shrinking, a common problem in all-cotton gi.
-It is commonly regarded as a durable, high-end gi, though in the United States, it is not as famous as Tokaido or Shureido.
-The gi sells for about $180, as of April 2011.
+Like the Shureido, it is made of no. 10 canvas and has been treated to resist shrinking, a common problem in all-cotton gi.
+It is commonly regarded as a durable, high-end gi, though in the United States it is not as famous as Tokaido or Shureido.
+The gi sells for about $195, as of April 2018.

-Meijin gi are one of the newer brands.
-These gi were designed under the advisement of several masters with the intent of producing an American-made gi that could rival Shureido and Tokaido.
+Meijin is a newer brand designed under the advisement of several masters with the intent of producing an American-made gi that could rival Shureido and Tokaido.
 Meijin offers underarm gussets and a waistband lined with cotton gauze to prevent bunching.
 It also has split sizes, allowing you to match a jacket to pants of a different size.
-Though not time-tested, the brand is getting favorable reviews.
-The price is typically between $100 and $150, as of April 2011.
+Though not as time-tested as other brands, Meijin gi get favorable reviews.
+The price is typically between $100 and $150, as of April 2018.

 Jukado International produces the Juka and Dragon gi lines.
-Juka is the high-end gi, Dragon the student gi.
+Juka is the high-end gi, Dragon is the student gi.
 The Juka gi come in 12- and 14-ounce brushed canvas in both a traditional and tournament cut.
 Juka also offers the Juka Diamond, a gi cut specifically for women.
-The Dragon 10-ounce is a light heavyweight gi cut on the same pattern as the Juka gi but of a cheaper canvas.
-The Juka gi sell for $90 to $120 and the Dragon for $55 to $75, as of April 2011.
+The Dragon 10-ounce is a light heavyweight gi cut on the same pattern as the Juka gi but of a less expensive canvas.
+The Juka gi sell for $90 to $115 and the Dragon for $45 to $55, as of April 2018.

-Century offers both midweight and heavyweight gi.
+Century, owned and operated by martial artists, offers both midweight and heavyweight gi.
 Century uses a nontraditional, but comfortable, elastic waist on some of its gi.
 It also offers cotton/polyester blends and split sizes.
 The jackets of its gi tend to be a bit shorter than traditional Japanese gi, and the gi are cut for Americans.
-They are priced at $90 to $180, as of April 2011, depending on quality and features.
+They are priced at $50 to $150, as of April 2018, depending on quality and features.

-Mugen is a brand better known in Europe than the United States.
-It is an affordable 100 percent cotton 12-ounce brushed canvas tournament gi.
-The cut is similar to the Toyo, but at $70 to $80 the Mugen is cheaper, as of April 2011.
+Mugen is a brand better known in Europe than the United States, but it's highly reviewed both in the U.S. and overseas.
+The mugen gi is an affordable 100 percent cotton brushed canvas tournament gi weighing 10 ounces to 13.75 ounces.
+It is cut is similar to the Toyo, but at $70 to $80 the Mugen is less expensive, as of April 2011.

-It was probably inevitable that Adidas would eventually manufacture a karate gi.
+It was inevitable that Adidas would eventually manufacture a karate gi.
 It was probably also inevitable that the gi would differ from the traditional gi that came before it.
-Adidas Master Kumite gi are made of lightweight 55 percent cotton, 45 percent polyester.
-It has an elastic waist and sports the Adidas logo on the right chest.
-The Adidas Master Kumite may not be strictly traditional, but it has been endorsed by the World Karate Federation.
+Adidas gi are made of either 100 percent cotton or a blend of cotton and polyester and are cut either traditional or American depending on the model.
+The Adidas gi may not be the most traditional, but they have been endorsed by the World Karate Federation.